izHaman/Telegram-RSS/README.md

 ### Step 1 — Fork & Clone

-Fork this repository to your GitHub account, then clone it locally:
+Fork this repository to your GitHub account, or clone it locally:

 ```bash
 git clone https://github.com/your-username/your-repo.git